crate/crate/docs/sql/statements/select.rst

 - If the :ref:`GROUP BY <sql-select-group-by>` clause is specified, the output is combined into groups of rows that match on one or more values.

-- The actual output rows are computed using the ``SELECT`` output expressions for each selected row or row group.
+- The actual output rows are computed using the ``SELECT`` output :ref:`expressions <gloss-expression>` for each selected row or row group.

 - If the :ref:`ORDER BY <sql-select-order-by>` clause is specified, the returned rows are sorted in the specified order.
 If ``ORDER BY`` is not given, the rows are returned in whatever order the system finds fastest to produce.

 - If :ref:`DISTINCT <sql-select-list>` is specified, one unique row is kept.
   All other duplicate rows are removed from the result set.

 - If the :ref:`LIMIT <sql-select-limit>` or :ref:`OFFSET <sql-select-offset>`
   clause is specified, the ``SELECT`` statement only returns a subset of the